andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ### BehaviorBase

-This convenience class is intended to simplify creation of stateful behaviors, by maintaining an instance of SkinInputMap and adding helpful methods for registering key mappings and event handlers.
-It enables easy integration of the default functionality into its owner Skin in the latter's **Skin.install**() method:
+This convenience class is intended to simplify creation of stateful behaviors, by maintaining an instance of `SkinInputMap` and adding helpful methods for registering key mappings and event handlers.
+It enables easy integration of the default functionality into its owning `Skin` and its `install()` method:

 ```java
     @Override